Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Why are traditional control towers becoming less effective?

 Control towers provide excellent visibility but lack execution capabilities.
-In fast-moving, high-volume logistics environments, human operators cannot process the alerts generated by a control tower fast enough to prevent SLA breaches.
+In fast-moving, high-volume logistics environments, human operators cannot process the volume of alerts generated by a control tower fast enough to prevent SLA breaches.
+A single disruption can trigger hundreds of exceptions, overwhelming teams and degrading response quality.
+The fundamental gap is between seeing a problem and solving it at speed—which is exactly what autonomous execution engines are designed to close.

 What is governed autonomy in logistics?